-Is Halloween bad?
+Is Halloween a sin?
 When it comes to halloween and the Bible, The Bible speaks out about the state of the dead, sorcery and witchcraft.
-For those Christians that choose to celebrate Halloween instead of condemning them, yes being christian is hard , pray for them that they might see the light on what does the Bible say about Halloween.
+For those Christians that choose to celebrate Halloween instead of condemning them, yes being christian is hard , pray for them that they might see the light.
 I would love to hear from you, what does your family do when Halloween rolls around?
 Do you stay indoors or do you find creative ways to share the gospel with your community?

 More Articles Like This You May Like